Andraya Yearwood Knows She Has the Right to Compete

 Bianca Stanescu, a parent in the nearby town of Glastonbury, started the petition.
 "I'm fighting for the principle of it," she says.
 Her daughter, Selina Soule, is a junior at Glastonbury High.
 Soule finished sixth in the 100-meter at the 2018 State Open.
 Stanescu contends that allowing a transgender girl to run in the girls division is an "injustice."
 That doing so is to give "special treatment."
 People like Andraya, she says, have a "biological advantage."

-"We were like, 'If there's going to be a story, let it be a story that we tell.'"—Ngozi Nnaji, Andraya's mother.
+"We were like, 'If there's going to be a story, let it be a story that we tell.'" — Ngozi Nnaji, Andraya's mother

 There are a host of genetic factors that can give an athlete an advantage, such as fast and slow twitch fibers, height.
 Environmental and economic factors are at play, too, such as access to training facilities.